-- Quality texts, linked to the year group's theme, are used to supplement the pupils' writing. - Pupils write for a range of purposes and audiences. - · Across each term, pupils will produce fiction and non-fiction pieces of writing. - Pupils will begin the writing journey by identifying the PAF (purpose, audience and format). - Talk for Writing strategies are used throughout the unit of learning. - A quality WAGOLL (What A Good On Looks Like) will be shared with the pupils and this will be analysed to identify the language and structural features. - A crucial part of the writing journey is the opportunity to explore vocabulary for purpose.
+- Quality texts are used to supplement the pupils' writing. - Pupils write for a range of purposes and audiences. - Across each term, pupils will produce fiction and non-fiction pieces of writing. - Pupils will begin the writing journey by identifying the PAF (purpose, audience and format). - Talk for Writing strategies are used throughout the unit of learning. - A quality text will be shared with the pupils and this will be analysed to identify the language and structural features. - A crucial part of the writing journey is the opportunity to explore vocabulary for purpose.
 Pupils will 'magpie' appropriate words/phrases in order to create a bank of vocabulary that is suitable for the PAF. - Grammar and punctuation objectives, which suit the text type, will be taught.
-They should, where possible, be taught in context and not discretely. - Pupils will plan their writing in the most appropriate way: story map, planning burger, boxing up, etc. - Teachers will use short burst shared writing sessions throughout the journey.
+They should, where possible, be taught in context and not discretely.

-- Pupils will be given time to write independently.
-This may be broken down into sections. - Pupils/teachers will assess the independent writing against the success criteria. - In Years 2-6, pupils will edit their writing using GAPS - In KS2, pupils will redraft, using ARMS, to produce a P.O.P. (paragraph of perfection) (KS2)
+- Teachers will use short burst shared writing sessions throughout the journey to model writing. - Pupils will be given time to write independently.
+This may be broken down into sections. - Pupils/teachers will assess the independent writing against the success criteria. - In Years 2-6, pupils will edit their writing using GAPS - In KS2, pupils will redraft, using ARMS, to produce a P.O.P. (paragraph of perfection)